 The Spatial Planning and Land Use Management (Act 16 of 2013 - SPLUMA) is set to aid effective and efficient planning and land use management, as well as to promote optimal exploitation of minerals and mineral resources.
 The SPLUMA was developed to legislate for a single, integrated planning system for the entire country.
 Therefore, the Act provides a framework for a planning system for the country and introduces provisions to cater for development principles; norms and standards; inter-governmental support; Spatial Development Frameworks (SDFs) across national, provincial, regional and municipal areas; Land Use Schemes (LUS); and municipal planning tribunals.
 Furthermore, the SPLUMA strengthens the position of mining right holders when land needs to be re-zoned for mining purposes.
-Rezoning of three of the properties for the Nooitgedacht TSF site from agricultural use to mining use will be required (Goedgedacht 53, Nooitgedacht 50 and Jacobsdal 37).
+No rezoning of any of the properties for the Valley TSF site will be required as the properties fall within an approved mining right.